Skip to content

 Fourth, clinician fluency.
 Saxenda has a decade of real-world reps behind it.
 A generic entering that groove competes on a muscle-memory prescribing workflow, not a cold start.

-That's why this isn't a "last-generation drug" story.
+This isn't a "last-generation drug" story.
 In a weekly-GLP-1 world, Saxenda — brand or generic — keeps a seat as the entry option, the budget option, and the gentle-titration option.

 The one-paragraph read